12 killed in Texas church bus accident

 - New Braunfels church says bus was returning from a retreat

-(CNN)Twelve people aboard a minibus bringing churchgoers back from a retreat were killed Wednesday in a two-vehicle crash in the Texas Hill Country, officials said.
+(CNN)Twelve people aboard a minibus bringing senior churchgoers back from a retreat were killed Wednesday in a two-vehicle crash in the Texas Hill Country, officials said.

 Three people were injured, including the driver of a pickup that collided with the bus, said Sgt.
 Conrad Hein with the Texas Department of Public Safety.